VISION AND VALUES

 OUR CORE VALUES

 Respect: Showing you care about the feelings, wishes and the rights of others.
-It is about treating someone the way that you would want to be treated.
-It can also be when you admire them for the things they say or do.
+It can also be about admiring someone for their skills or qualities.

-Responsibility: Being accountable for something or someone.
-It is when you are trusted to do something.
+Responsibility: Being accountable for something.
 It is about accepting that you are in charge of your own behaviour and actions.
-In our school we all have different responsibilities and we make our school a better place by doing them.

 Resilience: The ability to recover quickly from things if they do not go as you planned.
-You have to believe in yourself, persevere and not be afraid to make mistakes even when things are difficult.
+You have to believe in yourself, persevere and not be afraid to make mistakes.

 Aspiration: The desire to turn hopes or dreams into reality.
 It is when you want to get better at something and do all you can in order to achieve this.
 If you have aspiration you have hope.